 A manager is handling a lot of requests.
 From the board’s to do list, owner inquiries, getting bids and managing vendors and projects as well as preparing for meetings.
 If a manager is handling accounting as well it can be just too much.
 The manager is meant to be a generalist and know how to guide the community to the right resources and not do all the work themselves.
 Additionally, if the manager works for a management company that does not invest in systems or qualified accounting personnel and provide training if the accounting functions are an afterthought, the manager / community partnership starts to experience “messed up accounting” which quickly leads to lack of trust and the relationship comes to an end soon thereafter.

 Separate specialists working on their areas of expertise solves this problem.
 A Community Association Manager selecting vendors, getting bids for service, supervising maintenance and projects, handling owner and resident issues and other items the board may not want to get involved with or have time provides a great service.
 A Financial Management specialist handling the monthly collections, bill payment and financial reporting provides timely and accurate financial reports which is also a great service.
 This divide and conquer model is a safer way to handle the business of operating a community: there will be fewer mistakes and a board’s service expectation is more likely to be met providing for longer term relationships (less turn over) which also makes a board’s job easier.
 You may even consider using accounting software for your company, this way there won’t be any human errors.
-Using this software will make it easier for you as it handles the billing, payroll and the job costs, so if you’re looking for accounting software for construction company (for example), then you can look at a-systems.net.
+Before you do so, make sure you make a quick Xero QuickBooks comparison search to see the differences between the different packages on the market, and understand fully what could and couldn’t work for you and your business.
+However, overall using this kind of software will make it easier for you as it handles the billing, payroll and the job costs, so if you’re looking for accounting software for construction company (for example), then you can look at a-systems.net.
 But there are plenty of other software accounting websites out there depending on your business.

 Nuts and Bolts